Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Proposed cloud-native open data platform for multi-Vendor O-RAN

+Accordingly, we designed and implemented a multi-vendor, cloud-native open data architecture that supports AI and Data Analytics.
+The platform centralizes and standardizes the management of multi-vendor networks by integrating data sources across subsystems into a unified overlay.
+This enables simplified access and streamlined analytics through standardized data pipelines, avoiding fragmented, case-by-case integration.

+This approach introduces a role-based model for the whole AI application development: \begin{itemize} \item The subject matter expert (SME) defines the use case, data structure, and analytical goals, as well as the criteria for validating outcomes. \item The data engineer builds the required data pipelines in collaboration with the SME and the data scientist.
+He also applies CI/CD and MLOps practices to the data and Apps processes. \item The data scientist to do data analytics and train, test, and validate AI/ML models that meet the use case objectives. \end{itemize}

-In O-RAN or any operational RAN environment, acquiring, storing, and processing data for model training poses significant challenges.
-While standard interfaces like E2 defined in the O-RAN architecture provide access to components such as O-DU, O-CU, and others within the network ecosystem, the data retrieved is typically raw and lacks a standardized schema, rendering it unsuitable for direct consumption by AI algorithms.
+In operational O-RAN environments, acquiring, storing, and processing data for AI model training is a significant challenge.
+Although standard interfaces like E2 offer access to network components such as the O-DU and O-CU, the extracted data is typically raw and lacks schema standardization, making it unsuitable for direct use in AI pipelines.
+In order to achieve this, we introduce a structured multi-stage process that reflects how effort is distributed across the AI lifecycle within O-RAN environments in the next section.